 - Heat 2 Tablespoons olive oil in a large sautée pan over medium heat.
 Add the garlic and shallot, stirring occasionally for 2-3 minutes, or until fragrant and slightly translucent.
 Add the green beans, salt and pepper, and toss to coat evenly.
 Cover the pan with a lid and cook for 4 minutes, stirring halfway.

 - Transfer the green beans either to the pan you cooked the potatoes in, or to a clean plate (they'll be going back in the sautée pan shortly).
-Drizzle the sautée pan with an additional 2 Tablespoons olive oil.
+Add 2 Tablespoons olive oil to the pan.
 Arrange the potatoes face-down in the sautée pan in one layer.
 Cover with the lid and cook 5 minutes without stirring.

 - Add the green beans in a layer on top of the potatoes, without stirring, then cover with the lemon slices.
 Cover and cook for an additional 5-7 minutes.
-This is your opportunity to crisp the potatoes, so make sure they're crispy before moving on.
+This is your opportunity to crisp the potatoes.

 - Add the lemon juice, lemon zest, red pepper flakes, and toss to combine.
 Transfer to a platter, then top with fresh dill, flaky sea salt and black pepper before serving.